 If you have had chronic bacterial prostatitis, you have an increased chance of developing it again.

-When To Call a Doctor
+When to Call a Doctor

-Contact your doctor immediately if you have sudden fever, chills, and urinary symptoms, such as pain or burning with urination or blood or pus in the urine.
+Call your doctor now if you have sudden fever, chills, and urinary symptoms, such as pain or burning with urination or blood or pus in the urine.
 These symptoms may point to acute prostatitis.

 Call your doctor if you have: